Tutorial: Create a custom acoustic model

 To customize the acoustic model to a particular domain, a collection of speech data is required.
 This collection consists of a set of audio files of speech data, and a text file of transcriptions of each audio file.
 The audio data should be representative of the scenario in which you would like to use the recognizer.

 - If you would like to better recognize speech in a noisy factory environment, the audio files should consist of people speaking in a noisy factory.

-- If you are interested in optimizing performance for a single speaker, e.g. you would like to transcribe all of FDR’s Fireside Chats, then the audio files should consist of many examples of that speaker only.
+- If you are interested in optimizing performance for a single speaker, for example, you would like to transcribe all of FDR’s Fireside Chats, then the audio files should consist of many examples of that speaker only.